jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-11-objectmodels.markdown

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10581160/e05a411c-7646-11e5-97e6-5400a0f43c08.PNG "WSH")

 You can use WSH to run applications, manipulate the contents of the registry, or send keyboard input.

+Here is an example of using the WSH object model to send keyboard input:

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10581157/e048f2fe-7646-11e5-9377-3bca811df5dc.PNG "SendKeys")